JustKanade/RoExtract/docs/en-GB/README.md

 # Usage
 ## Tabs
 You can see multiple tabs.
-RoExtract catagorises the files into multiple catagories.
+RoExtract categorises the files into multiple categories.
 You can filter them by clicking on the tab.
 ## The toolbar
 Each item in the toolbar allows you to do different operations with the directory or the asset, you can also access the toolbar as a context menu by right clicking.
 You can disable the toolbar at the top of the screen in the settings, **Enable toolbar** under the **Behaviour** section.
 ## Keyboard navigation and shortcuts